-When the UART clock, fH, is switched off, the UART will cease to function.
-If the MCU switches off the UART clock, fH, and enters the power down mode while a transmission is still in progress, then the transmission will be paused until the UART clock source derived from the microcontroller is activated.
-In a similar way, if the MCU switches off the UART clock fH and enters the IDLE or SLEEP mode by executing the "HALT" instruction while receiving data, then the reception of data will likewise be paused.
-When the MCU enters the IDLE or SLEEP mode, note that the USR, UCR1, UCR2, UCR3 transmit and receive registers, as well as the BRG register will not be affected.
+When the UART clock (fH) is off, the UART will cease to function, all clock sources to the module are shutdown.
+If the UART clock (fH) is off while a transmission is still in progress, then the transmission will be paused until the UART clock source derived from the microcontroller is activated.
+In a similar way, if the MCU enters the IDLE or SLEEP mode while receiving data, then the reception of data will likewise be paused.
+When the MCU enters the IDLE or SLEEP mode, note that the USR, UCR1, UCR2, UCR3, UFCR, RxCNT, TXR\RXR as well as the BRDH and BRDL registers will not be affected.
 It is recommended to make sure first that the UART data transmission or reception has been finished before the microcontroller enters the IDLE or SLEEP mode.

 The UART function contains a receiver RX/TX pin wake-up function, which is enabled or disabled by the WAKE bit in the UCR2 register.
-If this bit, along with the UART enable bit, UREN, the receiver enable bit, RXEN and the receiver interrupt bit, RIE, are all set when the MCU enters the power down mode with the UART clock fH being switched off, then a falling edge on the RX/TX pin will trigger an RX/TX pin wake-up UART interrupt.
+If this bit, along with the UART enable bit, UARTEN, the receiver enable bit, RXEN and the receiver interrupt bit, RIE, are all set when the UART clock (fH) is off, then a falling edge on the RX/TX pin will trigger an RX/TX pin wake-up UART interrupt.
 Note that as it takes certain system clock cycles after a wake-up, before normal microcontroller operation resumes, any data received during this time on the RX/TX pin will be ignored.